-Do you need a surety to apply for bail?
+Do you need a financial guarantor/supporter to apply for bail?

-No. You can still get bail if you do not have a surety.
-However, a surety will make a grant of bail more likely.
+No. You can still get bail if you do not have a financial supporter.
+However, a financial supporter will make a grant of bail more likely.

-If you have a surety, you will need to put the details of your surety on the bail application form.
-You can also explain your relationship with your surety in your 'grounds for bail'.
-There is space on the form for two sureties but you can have more than two, or only one, if you wish.
+If you have a financial supporter, you will need to put their details on the bail application form.
+You can also explain your relationship with your financial supporter in your 'grounds for bail'.
+There is space on the form for two financial supporters but you can have more than two, or only one, if you wish.

-Who can be a surety?
+Who can be a financial guarantor/supporter?

-Anyone who is legally in the UK can be a surety.
+Anyone who is legally in the UK.
 This includes people with student visas, people with refugee status, people with work permits, and European Union nationals.
-Asylum seekers can stand as sureties.
-People who are unemployed can be sureties, but they must have enough money.
+Asylum seekers can stand as financial supporters.
+People who are unemployed can be financial supporters, but they must have enough money.

-If your potential surety has a criminal conviction, it is probably best not to use them.
+If your potential financial supporter has a criminal conviction, it is probably best not to use them.
 You can discuss this with BID.

-It is a good idea for your surety to have met you a few times at least, so that she or he can explain to the immigration judge that they know you well enough to make sure you keep in touch with the authorities.
-If they have not met you many times, but you have spoken many times on the telephone, the judge may accept them as a surety.
+It is a good idea for your financial supporter to have met you a few times at least, so that she or he can explain to the immigration judge that they know you well enough to make sure you keep in touch with the authorities.
+If they have not met you many times, but you have spoken many times on the telephone, the judge may accept them as a financial supporter.

-Your sureties need to attend the bail hearing because the immigration judge will want to speak to them.
-Normally the immigration judge will not accept a surety who does not come to court.
+Your financial supporters need to attend the bail hearing because the immigration judge will want to speak to them.
+Normally the immigration judge will not accept a financial supporter who does not come to court.

-Many people ask BID "my surety lives in London.
-Can the bail hearing be listed in another hearing centre?"
+Many people ask BID if a bail hearing can be held in another hearing centre so that their financial supporter can attend their bail hearing.
 The answer is, unfortunately, no.